 Perceived affordances are what one can think a product can do, based on the perception of the user.
 The way to make sure the affordances are clear is by using signifiers.
 Signifiers are instructions indicating what one can do.
 In product design for screen-based interfaces, all that the designer has available is control over perceived affordances.

 For example, a desktop with its keyboard, monitor, and mouse affords to point, touch, view and click on display.
 However, most of these affordances hold no value.
 Also, if the display is not a touch-sensitive screen, the screen can still afford to be touched, but it does not reflect the desired result on the desktop.
 All screens afford to be touched, yet only a few detect the touch and are capable of responding.

 When designing the UI/UX of a product, the UX Designers should use signs to suggest actions that are possible, like an underlined text indicating a link, for the sake of the conversation.
-If one is designing for augmented reality or virtual reality, They can use the advantage of displaying behaviours of the real-world in the affordances.
+If one is designing for augmented reality or virtual reality, One can use the advantage of displaying behaviours of the real world in the affordances.

 Overall, the fine details of an interface can help give the users the hints they require.
 Providing the user with incorrect visual cues will ruin the user experience and ultimately lead to frustration.
 When users know what to do without exploring the product, the tasks are done faster without any mistakes.